No passwords, No popups, No cost, No AI:

 July 3, 2012

-Very interesting, Jack.
-Apparently rainwater, which is of course distilled, is sufficiently non-conductive that there is no galvanic action.
-Galvanic activity requires two metals of different potential (copper and aluminum - check), a metallic connection between them (check), and a conductive fluid in contact with both of them (tap water: check; rainwater: no check).
+thumbs up sign Very interesting, Jack.
+Apparently rainwater, which is distilled, is sufficiently non-conductive that there is no significant galvanic action.
+Galvanic activity requires two metals of different potential (copper and aluminum - check), a metallic connection between them (check), and a conductive fluid in contact with both of them (tap water: check; rainwater: no check?).

 Thunder: Your parents were quite the jokesters.
-I suppose your wife's name is Heat :-)
+I suppose your sister's name is Heat :-)

 Hi Terry.
 Thanks.
 Speaking as a homeowner, not as a professional, ACQ is murderous.
-I used electrogalvanized (zinc plated) deck screws on some mixed CCA and ACQ for a deck repair and every one in the ACQ was gone (rusted completely through) in one year.
-The earlier types of pressure treated wood like CCA may have been more dangerous in some ways, but I'd bet that ACQ will eventually be banned as well -- for one thing it is way, way more corrosive to anything it touches than CCA was.
+I used electrogalvanized (zinc plated) deck screws on some mixed CCA and ACQ for a deck repair and every one in the ACQ was totally gone (rusted completely through) in less than one year.
+The earlier types of pressure treated wood like CCA may have been more dangerous in some ways, but ACQ is way, way more corrosive to anything it touches than CCA was, and I would certainly expect that this greatly increased amount of copper leaching out is quite bad for some life forms.

 Regards,